homezhan/artoolkit-docs/4_Android/android_native.md

 #Android Native Development
 The ARToolKit SDK package and the git cloned GitHub local repository of "artoolkit5" includes prebuilt native libraries.
-It's advised that a local repository be used since downloaded package are rarely up-to-date.
+It's advised that a local repository be used since the downloaded SDK package is rarely up-to-date with the repository.
 If you are not planning on altering any native code then you do not need to consult this section or install the Android NDK.
 On the other hand, if you want to implement part of your AR application in native code, then you will need to ARToolKit native C/C++ dependencies.

 ##Prerequisites
 Building native ARToolKit libraries requires a development environment capable of building native libraries for Android using the Android NDK (NDK 11+).
 Currently, ARToolKit actively supports the Android development systems of Mac OS X 9+ and Windows Desktop 8.1 and 10.
 However, there are those in the ARToolKit community who have successfully developed using Linux.